Skip to content

 The X/Y-flipping feature may be used by arcade games (provided that the arcade board is fitted with v2 GPUs).
 The flipping feature does also work on retail consoles with v2 GPUs, but PSX games should never use that feature (for maintaining compatiblity with older PSX consoles).

 Some PSone consoles seem to be fitted with 2 MB VRAM chips (maybe because smaller chips had not been in production anymore), but only the first 1 MB region is accessible.
-However, as all PSone models use a v2 GPU which supports 2 MB VRAM, it should be possible to rewire the chip selects to make the uppper half accessible.
+However, as all PSone models use a v2 GPU which supports 2 MB VRAM, it should be possible to rewire the chip selects to make the upper half accessible.

 GPU Detection (and optional VRAM size switching)